My MVP Valentine: Alternative ending

-After the series aired, 5566 released a song titled "Without Your Love", whose MV (also starring Angela Chang) showed an alternative ending to the story.
+After the series aired, 5566 released a song titled "Without Your Love", whose MV (also starring Angela Zhang) showed an alternative ending to the story.

 Soundtrack

 The My MVP Valentine soundtrack was released on two CDs produced by Avex Trax-Taiwan.
 The first disc contains four songs from 5566, the lead cast, while the second disc is a compilation of various J-pop and K-pop songs.